shenaal1992/Web-Scrapping-carstore.ie/README.md

 ### Feature Extraction
 After grabbing the data from the website, we have to extract most important features from that data.

+To take a broad overview of the data considered the excel file.
+There was nearly 120 columns.
+So more than dropping irrelevant data, It was easy to pick the most relevant data for data preperation.

+Considering most relavant data